SivanJadhav/SivanJadhav/ReadMe or Bio.md

-- 👋 Hi, I’m @Flame4xD or real life Sivan
+- 👋 Hi, I’m Sivan
-- 👀 I’m interested in Coding...
+- 👀 I’m interested in STEM, and Computer Science.
+I am learning it through CS50 and Bro Code.
-- 🌱 I’m currently learning Python, C, html, JavaScript.
+- 🌱 I’m currently learning C and HTML.
-- 📫 How to reach me sivankiranjaadhav@gmail.com
+- 📫 How to reach me sivanjaadhav+gith@gmail.com

 <!---
 SivanJadhav/SivanJadhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.